jaywonchung/Code-snippets/README.md

 <This repository isn't complete yet!>

-C++ Code snippets for algorithm problem-solving.
+C++ code snippets for solving algorithm problems.

-Includes classes, functions, macros, tricks, and shortcuts that are often used in coding.
+Includes classes, functions, macros, tricks, and shortcuts often used in problem-solving.